-- The UVB rays enhance the production of the skin pigment, Melanin.
-As the content of melanin increases, it turns the skin darker and tans the skin (2).
+- The UVB rays enhance the production of the skin pigment melanin.
+With increased melanin production, the skin turns darker, leading to tanning (2).

-can you use a tanning bed while breastfeeding?
-Although there are no evidence to prove that tanning has any negative impact on breastfeeding mothers.
+Can you use a tanning bed during breastfeeding or lactation phase?
+Although there is no evidence to prove that tanning has any negative impact on breastfeeding mothers.
 But it is always advisable to cover up your nipples, before using a tanning bed.
 The high temperature of the tanning bed can induce dehydration in lactating mothers.

 Additionally, the UV rays can increase the risks of skin wrinkling or cancer.
 So, stay away from the tanning bed and stay safe.
 If you do want to get a tan, a natural tan is the best possible alternative.
-Sit in your balcony or on the beach.
-But, carry an umbrella, as excessive sun exposure can harm your skin.
+Sit on your balcony or on the beach.
+But don’t forget skin care practices like carrying an umbrella, as excessive sun exposure can harm your skin.

 Tanning beds initiate artificial tanning of the skin.
-Some of the potential risks of tanning beds typically include:
+Some of the potential risks of tanning beds typically include (5):

 - Skin Cancer:

 When the outer layer of the epidermis (skin) is exposed to the UV rays, enzymes initiate to repair the skin damage.
 However, some of the enzymes work adversely and initiate the growth of cancerous cells such as melanoma and basal cell carcinoma.
-The deadliest form of skin cancer is prevalent and can occur at any age.
-If you are younger than 35 years, avoid using the tanning beds.
+The deadliest form of skin cancer is prevalent and can occur at any age (1).
+According to the National Cancer Institute, around 2.2 percent of men and women will eventually be diagnosed with skin melanoma.
+If you are younger than 35 years, it is advised to avoid using tanning beds.

 - Eye Problems: